elenamarinaki/javascript---advanced_concepts/03-js_foundation_II.md

 - Now we can use array methods on arguments!
 - **_Spread operator_** => (...args)
 - Each execution context creates a new object.

+### Variable Environment

+- Each execution context has its own variable environment.